S-RM/HELi/readme.md

 | --plog    | -l              | None                  | When processing a directory, you can choose to prioritise certain logs and ensure they are processed before all other files.<br /><br />You can specify multiple file names using comma separated values, and the order you list them in will be enforced, for example, "Security.evtx,Application.evtx" will process `Security.evtx` files first (across all folders) before moving on to `Application.evtx`.
 If you don't specify a value, files will be processed in alphabetical order. |
 | --strict  | -s              | False                 | Used in conjunction with `--prioritisefolder` or `--prioritiselogs`, this parameter will ensure that only the files or folders you specified will be processed.
 Refer to *Directory Mode with Prioritisations* for more information on this behaviour. |
 | --debug   | None            | False                 | Enabling the `--debug` flag will disable posting any data to Elasticsearch and will provide a more verbose project description banner.
 If used with `--prioritisefolder` or `--prioritiselogs`, the order of the files to process will be listed. |

-# Requirements

-For now, we only officially support HELi on Python2.
-It requires the following modules:

-- requests
-- xmltodict
-- python-evtx

 # Known Issues and Next Steps